 Magic Cake With Autumn Apples

-This weirdly simple, one-bowl recipe yields an astonishing-to-see and even more astonishing-to-taste three layer cake.
+This weirdly simple, one-bowl recipe yields an astonishing-to-see and even more astonishing-to-taste three-layer cake.
+A most unique cake that is!
+The first time you make it, you’ll be wowed.
 Sometimes referred to as Miracle Cake, there are no bizarre ingredients, and no difficult techniques.
-By combining eggs, flour, sugar, milk, vanilla, and butter in a precise order, a stunning 3 layer magic cake is achieved in just about one hour.
+By combining eggs, flour, sugar, milk, vanilla, and butter in a precise order, a stunning 3-layer magic cake is achieved in just about one hour.

 Layer 1: a dense, fudge-like bottom layer abundant with sweet fall apples

-Layer 2: a light delicate creamy custard layer center similar to pudding
+Layer 2: a light delicate creamy pale yellow custard layer center similar to pudding

 Layer 3: a lovely top layer crumb that is familiar if you’ve ever tasted a Genoise sponge